mjskay/ggdist/cran-comments.md

+## Resubmission
+This is a resubmission.
+The following fixes were made based on initial
+feedback:

+- Spelling fixes in DESCRIPTION
+- References added to DESCRIPTION
+- `\value` field added to function documentation
+- `options(width = )` reset at end of vignettes

+Original submission comments are below.

 ## Submission comments
 This is a new submission as part of splitting tidybayes (already on CRAN) into two parts.
-The tidybayes package has grown into two related, large pieces of functionality: (1) functions for visualizing distributions and uncertainty, and (2) functions for manipulating posteriors from Bayesian models.
+The tidybayes package has grown into two related, large pieces of
+functionality: (1) functions for visualizing distributions and uncertainty, and (2) functions for manipulating posteriors from Bayesian models.
 Because the visualization functions (category 1) can also be applied to non-Bayesian models (and have become a large-ish API unto themselves), I created this new package (ggdist) to contain all of those functions.

 If/when ggdist hits CRAN, I will submit a new version of tidybayes (already prepared) that depends on ggdist for the visualization functions so there is only one implementation of those functions across the two packages.
 Tidybayes will re-export the visualization functions from ggdist so that existing code that depends on tidybayes is not affected.

 ## Test environments
 * Windows 10 (local), R-release 4.0.0